Potheker/Raspthetics/README.md

 3. Determine the card and subdevice ID of your soundcard through `arecord -l`

 4. Use `alsamixer -D hw:k` where k is your device ID.
 Make sure  "PCM Capture" is set to the correct port.
-Go to the capture devices and enable your chosen device by pressing space such that it says "CAPTURE".
+Go to the capture devices and enable your chosen device by pressing space such that it says "CAPTURE" in red at the bottom.
 Save the settings with `sudo alsactl store`.
 If they revert after reboot, use [this](https://dev.to/luisabianca/fix-alsactl-store-that-does-not-save-alsamixer-settings-130i "this").

 5. *Optional*.
 Run `sudo ./raspthetics -i` once while nothing is played back to determine the background noise level.
 The main code will then be able to disable the LEDs if only noise is present.